Antonio Pujía: Education

 Pujía began attending numerous studios in the Buenos Aires in 1943, developing an interest in painting and sculpture.
 One of his early mentors was the realist sculptor Rogelio Yrurtia.
 In 1954, he obtained a MFA in Sculpture from the National College of Fine Arts Ernesto de la Cárcova.
-He also earned a bachelor's degree in Fine Arts (Drawing) from the School of Fine Arts Manuel Belgrano in 1946 and a degree as a Professor of Sculpture from the National School of Fine Arts Prilidiano Pueyrredón in 1950.
+He also earned a bachelor's degree in Fine Arts from the School of Fine Arts Manuel Belgrano in 1946 and a degree as a Professor of Sculpture from the National School of Fine Arts Prilidiano Pueyrredón in 1950.

 Artistic life

 Colón Theatre: 1956–1970

 In 1956, Pujía won a competition to be the head of newly created Scenic Sculpture Workshop Department at the Colón Theatre, continuing working as director until 1970.
-From this period comes his fascination with music and dance, two of his favorite subjects.
-He regularly attended the dancers' classes and took endless notes on charcoal on paper.
+From this period came his fascination with music and dance, two of his favorite subjects.
+He regularly attended the dancers' classes and took notes in charcoal on paper.
 Pujía was close to a number of the opera house's ballet company dancers, and he created a bust of Norma Fontenla (on display at the theatre's foyer).
 He established his own atelier, and left his post at the Colón Theatre in 1970 to teach at his studio full-time.

 Jewelry and Mini Sculptures: 1970–2018

-Although he does not considered himself a jeweler, the jewelry of Antonio Pujía were, during the 70s, emblem of what is now called designer jewelry.
-He is one of the artist's most devoted to jewelry in Argentina, carrying his sculptures to small scale using the bee wax technique.
-His themes are women, couples, children, dancers.
+Although he did not consider himself a jeweler, he made jewelry by replicating his sculptures at a small scale using beeswax.
+He used themes of women, couples, children, and dancers.
 An opening in "Art Gallery" coincided with the birthday of his wife.

 I asked her what gift she wanted and she told me a gem [...]
 I made a breastplate with several figures moving perfectly articulated and attached to the back with a hook.
 At the opening in the gallery, especially women, did nothing more than ask me about the piece.
 Because of that, I had a lot of proposals of orders to make rings, etc. That was the way I started in artistic jewelry.

 — Pujía in an interview with Leda Devaro, a local artist and blogger.

-Antonio Pujía turns to the privacy of the goldsmith work in small pieces conquered by its lyrics, by the quiet, yet nervous cadence that presided, by the fineness of detail and the sweetness of the effects, the continuation of a lineage familiar to magic, illusion, the brief, poignant, concise poem.